Boat Loan Calculator

 - Determine how many years you would like to repay your debt over and input it into the second box.
 How long are boat loans?
 Typically, it's 1-5 years.
 Obviously, the longer period, the lower monthly payments are.
 On the other side, the total cost of the loan grows up in correlation with a longer period.
 In our example, we want a boat loan term of 5 years.

-- The last thing to know is the interest rate you will be paying.
+- The last thing to know is the interest rate you will be paying (the interest rate calculator explains this metric in detail).
 In the boat finance calculator, you have a default value of 5%, based on the average cost for this type of financing.
 You can always change it by checking the interest rate proposed by your bank.

 - That's it!
 Our boat loan payment calculator will show you the result immediately.
 In our example, we get the monthly payment equal to $75.48.
 To see how much of the additional interest you need to pay, press the advanced mode button, placed directly under the boat calculator.